SmarterApp/RDW_Documentation/docs/API.md

 ### Groups Endpoints
 End-point for submitting student group data in the Smarter Balanced Student Group CSV format.

-These require the `GROUP_WRITE` permission for the schools involved.
+These require the `GROUP_ADMIN` permission for the schools involved.

 #### Create Groups Import Request
 Accepts payloads in the Smarter Balanced Student Group CSV format.
 This end point can be used to import new groups or update existing ones.